 Our studies may lead to strategies to isolate inhibitors of outer membrane protein assembly, which is an essential biological process.
 These compounds would represent a novel class of antibiotics that could be used to combat infections by a variety of Gram-negative pathogens including multidrug-resistant “superbugs”.
 Furthermore, our work on autotransporters may accelerate the development of vaccines against specific bacterial pathogens.
 Autotransporters are excellent vaccine candidates because they contain a large extracellular domain, and one autotransporter (pertactin) is already in use in pertussis vaccines.
 Our studies on autotransporters may also lead to improvements in “autodisplay” technology, a method in which autotransporters are used for the cell surface presentation of heterologous peptides or proteins.
 Autodisplay has proven to be a valuable alternative to phage-display technology and may ultimately be useful as a method to present antigens to induce immune protection.
 Finally, our work on Bacteroides may facilitate the construction of genetically engineered strains that secrete beneficial proteins into the colon.

-- Ieva R, Tian P, Peterson JH, Bernstein HD.
+- Sikdar R, Peterson JH, Anderson DE, Bernstein HD.

 Research in Plain Language